 Chambray or denim shirt dresses are very popular at the moment and look cute in the summer with cowgirl boots.
 The only thing is you need to find one long enough, and that is going to vary depending on the make.
 This one above might be too short for some gals.

 If that is the case, just throw on a pair of black leggings underneath your shirtdress.
 Since the dress is so plain and classic, you can have a bit of fun with your accessories.
 A fringe bag is casual and playful.
 Some beaded leather jewelry and rustic native earrings blend in with the vibe

 2. Wear a Checkered Shirt

-If you’re a blue jeans and checkered shirt kind of gal, that’s fine too.
+If you’re blue jeans and a checkered shirt kind of gal, that’s fine too.
 The key is to keep things polished and pulled together.
-Keep your shirt sporty and crisp by rolling up your sleeves into a neat cuff, add some pretty Southwest jewelry.
+Keep your shirt sporty and crisp by rolling up your sleeves into a neat cuff, and add some pretty Southwest jewelry.